 Students will receive warning regarding their attendance (i.e., exceeds the maximum allowable number of absences) in a particular class.
-In accordance with College policy, examination and will receive "F" ("Fail")
+In accordance with College policy,

 The Students Affairs in-charge is responsible for following up the student attendance and issuing the warnings accordingly.